-Our business segments' results of operations include pension expense only as calculated under U.S. Government Cost Accounting Standards (CAS), which we refer to as CAS pension cost.
-We recover CAS pension and other postretirement benefit plan cost through the pricing of our products and services on U.S. Government contracts and, therefore, recognize CAS pension cost in each of our business segment's net sales and cost of sales.
+Our business segments' results of operations include pension expense only as calculated under CAS, which we refer to as CAS pension cost.
+We recover CAS pension and other postretirement benefit plan cost through the pricing of our products and services on U.S. Government contracts and, therefore, recognize CAS pension cost in each of our business segments' net sales and cost of sales.
 Our consolidated financial statements must present pension and other postretirement benefit plan income calculated in accordance with Financial Accounting Standards (FAS) requirements under U.S. GAAP.
 The operating portion of the total FAS/CAS pension adjustment represents the difference between the service cost component of FAS pension income (expense) and total CAS pension cost.
 The non-service FAS pension income components are included in non-service FAS pension income in our consolidated statements of earnings.
-As a result, to the extent that CAS pension cost exceeds the service cost component of FAS pension income in our consolidated FAS/CAS pension operating adjustment.
+As a result, to the extent that CAS pension cost exceeds the service cost component of FAS pension income (expense), we have a favorable FAS/CAS pension operating adjustment.